-A meaningful multidimensional poverty measurement (MDPM) can be defined as follows:
+Thus, we can define a meaningful multidimensional poverty measurement (MDPM) as follows:

 Definition 2.1.
 A MDPM is a meaningful measurement derived from a decision aiding process aiming to improve people's capabilities and their living standards.

 Note that, our postulate concerning the MDPMs is in adequation with the following three positions and Sen's capability approach sketched at the standpoint of its operationalization: